 In the past, the external costs have been estimated as small compared with the costs of providing infrastructure - as in the present report.
-It will be possible to produce new estimates once the current MoT-commissioned Domestic Transport Costs and Charges Study is published later in 2021.
+It will be possible to produce new estimates once the MoT-commissioned 2021 Domestic Transport Costs and Charges Study is published.